Hemlock Woolly Adelgid

 The desiccation caused by HWA feeding causes the tree to lose its needles and not produce new growth.
 In the northern portion of the hemlock’s range, the color of the hemlocks infested by HWA will typically change from their healthy, dark green color to a sickly, grayish-green color after just a few years, and death typically occurs four to ten years after an initial infestation.
 Any trees that do manage to survive the direct effects of a HWA assault are usually weakened to the point where they may die from secondary causes.

-HWA reproduces asexually and, in North America, goes through two generations per year.
-The egg sacs are what people look for when searching for signs of HWA infestation, because they are very distinctive, resembling small tufts of cotton that cling to the underside of the hemlock branches.
-Between 100 and 300 eggs are laid in each one of these sacs!
+HWA reproduces asexually and, in North America, goes through two overlapping generations per year.
+The distinctive tufts of white, waxy coverings clinging to the undersides of the hemlock branches are what people look for when searching for signs of HWA infestation.
+These coverings are protective for the adelgids that grow and eventually lay eggs beneath them.
+Between 100 and 300 eggs are laid by the adults under each one of these sacs!
 Larvae emerge in the spring and can spread on their own or with the assistance of wind, birds and/or people or other mammals.
 Avoid placing bird feeders in or near hemlocks to discourage birds from landing there and potentially spreading HWA larvae.

 Additional Information and Photos: